romeerez/orchid-orm/packages/docs/src/guide/orm.md

 A `hasOne through` association sets up a one-to-one connection with another model.
 This association indicates that the declaring model can be matched with one instance of another model by proceeding through a third model.

-`hasOne through` gives the same querying abilities as a regular `hasOne`, but without nested insert functionality.
+`hasOne through` gives the same querying abilities as a regular `hasOne`, but without nested create functionality.

 For example, if each supplier has one account, and each account is associated with one account history, then the supplier model could look like this: